awsdocs/amazon-pinpoint-user-guide/doc-source/channels-sms-setup.md

 1. Open the Amazon Pinpoint console at [https://console\.aws\.amazon\.com/pinpoint/](https://console.aws.amazon.com/pinpoint/)\.

-1. On the **Projects** page, choose **Create a project**\.
+1. On the **All projects** page, choose **Create a project**\.

-1. For **Project name**, type a name, and then choose **Create**\.
+1. For **Project name**, enter a name, and then choose **Create**\.
 **Note**
 The project name can contain up to 64 alphanumeric characters\.
 It can also include the following characters: comma \(,\), period \(\.\), at sign \(@\), underscore \(\_\), equals sign \(=\), and plus sign \(\+\)\.

-1. Under **Messaging channels**, next to **SMS**, choose **Configure**\.
+1. Under **Project features**, in the **SMS and voice** section, choose **Configure**\.

 1. Choose **Enable the SMS channel for this project**\.

-1. Under Account\-level settings, you can optionally change the following settings:
+1. Under **Account\-level settings**, you can optionally change the following settings:
-   + **Default message type** – The category of messages you plan to send\.
+   + **Default message type** – The category of messages that you plan to send\.
 Choose **Transactional** for time\-sensitive content, such as alerts and one\-time passwords, or choose **Promotional** for marketing\-related content\.
-   + **Account spend limit** – The maximum amount of money, in US Dollars, that you want to spend sending SMS messages per calendar month\.
-If your monthly sending exceeds this limit, Amazon Pinpoint and other AWS services stop sending SMS messages from your account\.
+   + **Account spending limit** – The maximum amount of money, in US Dollars, that you want to spend sending SMS messages per calendar month\.
+If your monthly spending exceeds this limit, Amazon Pinpoint and other AWS services stop sending SMS messages from your account\.
-   + **Default sender ID** – The identity that appears on recipients' devices when they receive this message\.
+   + **Default sender ID** – The identity that appears on recipients' devices when they receive messages\.
 Support for sender ID capabilities varies by country or region\.
 **Important**
 These settings apply to your entire AWS account\.
-When you change these settings, they apply to all other Amazon Pinpoint projects in your account, and to other AWS services that send SMS messages, such as Amazon SNS\.
+When you change these settings, they apply to all other Amazon Pinpoint projects in your account, and to other AWS services that you use to send SMS messages, such as Amazon SNS\.

 1. When you finish, choose **Save changes**\.